 What Can You Do With a Philosophy Degree?

 We like to keep in touch with our graduates, some of whom have pursued their academic and career interests to distant parts of the globe.
-Their stories provide the best answers as to what one can do with a philosophy degree.
+Their stories provide the best answers as to what one can do with a Philosophy Degree.

-Some have returned to the lecture theatre as professors.
+Others returned to the lecture theatre as professors.
 One of our graduates is a philosophy professor at Concordia; another is a history professor at Lakehead.
 Still another - following completion of graduate degrees in physics and mathematics - teaches biostatistics in the School of Public Health at the University of Washington, Seattle.

 While generations of philosophy students have found the study of philosophy is its own reward and the source of a lifetime of intellectual pleasure, an education in philosophy will serve you well no matter where your professional life may lead.